bezmoradi/tutorials/go/function.md

 }
 ```

 The only thing that you need to bear in mind is the special syntax of `input.(type)`.
-Another of getting the same functionality is through the following structure:
+Another way of getting the same functionality is through the following structure:

 ```go
 func printIt(input any) {